qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 <!-- markdownlint-disable MD029 -->
-5. Computations on classical (non-composite) data types, specifically on integers, floating-point numbers, or fixed-point numbers.
+5. Computations on classical (non-composite) data types, specifically on integers or floating-point numbers.
 6. IR-defined functions and calls of these functions at any point in the program.
 7. Backwards branching to express terminating loops.
 Non-terminating loops ("while"-loops) are not permitted within the Adaptive Profile, regardless of the support for this optional feature.
 It is specifically not permitted to have a loop that terminates only based on a measurement outcome.
-   Correspondinly, permitting for backward branching only makes sense when the backend also supports computations on at least one classical data type.
+   Correspondinly, permitting for backward branching mostly makes sense when the backend also supports computations on at least one classical data type.
 8. Multiple target branching.
 9. Multipe return points.